Guinness VCT Hero 2

 Share buybacks

-The VCT plans to operate a policy of purchasing their own shares as they become available in the market at a discount of approximately 5% to the latest published NAV.
+The VCT operates a policy of purchasing its own shares as they become available in the market at a discount of approximately 5% to the latest published NAV.
 However, there is no guarantee that the company will buy back shares.
 The discount to NAV could also be greater or less than 5%.

 Discount history